Notice of Pre-AIA or AIA Status

 Regarding claim 16 Proksch teaches a contactless linear variable displacement transducer sensor system (a simple, low cost and high resolution sensor that does not require the precision machining of other high-resolution position sensors or the careful selection, machining or treatment of the magnetic material used in conventional LVDT cores; Paragraph [0042] Line 1-6; FIG. 8 shows the mechanical apparatus we used for characterizing the noise of these different LVDTs; Paragraph [0076] Line 1-2; Figures 1-8), comprising:

-a housing including: a sealed compartment (Figure 8 (I): Modified Figure 8 of Proksch below shows an airtight compartment) (It consists of a mechanical frame 16 containing a mechanical flexure 17 attached to the moving LVDT core 18, whether any of the several conventional LVDT cores (FIG. 1); Paragraph [0076] Line 2-5; The coils are housed in a shell that also often acts as a magnetic shield 9.
-Because the core 1 is a magnetically soft ferromagnet, it is often desirable to shield it from external magnetic fields; Paragraph [0034] Line 17-20; Therefore, the compartment is air-tight as the compartment is sealed) that contains a plurality of solenoid coils [15, 3, 4] that are connected to a circuit board (FIG. 2 shows our improved LVDT position sensor.
+a sealed compartment (Figure 8 (I): Modified Figure 8 of Proksch below shows an airtight compartment) (It consists of a mechanical frame 16 containing a mechanical flexure 17 attached to the moving LVDT core 18, whether any of the several conventional LVDT cores (FIG. 1); Paragraph [0076] Line 2-5; The coils are housed in a shell that also often acts as a magnetic shield 9.
+Because the core 1 is a magnetically soft ferromagnet, it is often desirable to shield it from external magnetic fields; Paragraph [0034] Line 17-20; Therefore, the compartment is air-tight as the compartment is sealed) that contains a first coil, a second coil and a third coil [15, 3, 4/2] sharing a central axis (Figure 8 (II): Modified Figure 8 of Proksch above shows a sealed compartment that contains a first coil, a second coil and a third coil [15, 3, 4/2] sharing a central axis) that are connected to a circuit board (FIG. 2 shows our improved LVDT position sensor.
 This LVDT comprises a non-ferromagnetic coil form 14 around which a moving primary coil 15 is wound and two stationary secondary coils 3 and 4 wound around a non-ferromagnetic coil form 10; Paragraph [0068] Line 1-5).

-Proksch fails to teach an unsealed mechanical compartment that contains a spiral spring, a wire pulley, and a ferromagnetic spool that extends into a cavity side of a protrusion extending into the sealed compartment, where the ferromagnetic spool is axially moved via rotation of the wire pulley.
+Proksch fails to teach an unsealed mechanical compartment that contains a spiral spring, a wire pulley, and the ferromagnetic spool that extends into a cavity of a cylindrical protrusion extending from the unsealed mechanical compartment into the sealed compartment along the central axis, where the ferromagnetic spool is axially moved via rotation of the wire pulley.

 Glasson teaches a position sensors, and more particularly, to linear position sensors for use on power cylinders (Column 1 Line 14-16),